districtr/districtr/docs/11suggestions/logic.md

 - This was once important because we would batch collect centroids

-- We do so no longer, as `check_district(d_index)` appears to check only one district at a time.
-Thus, the selection of 100 districts is vestigial.

 > This collection of centroids should be placed `routes.js` for consistency's sake.